iamtrazy/xray-tun2socks/README.md

 # xray-tun2socks
-This is a simple script that will route al traffic through xray  using tun2socks tun adapter
+This is a simple script that will route all traffic through xray  using tun2socks tun adapter

 ## :book: Pre-Requirements